POSYDON-code/POSYDON/docs/_source/getting-started/first-population.rst

     %env PATH_TO_POSYDON=/YOUR/POSYDON/PATH/
     %env PATH_TO_POSYDON_DATA=/YOUR/POSYDON_DATA/PATH/

-Next, we'll create our python script to read in the .ini file and generate a population:
+Next, create our python script to read in the .ini file and generate a population:

 .. code-block:: bash

     touch my_population.py

-Within this file, we'll start by loading up the necessary libraries and creating an instance of our class to handle populations:
+Within this file, load up the necessary libraries and create an instance of the `PopulationRunner` class to handle the population:

 .. code-block:: python